 - A man is hired as a tech support specialist without an employment contract.
 But after a year his boss makes an oral promise not to fire him without good cause.
 A couple of years after that, his boss becomes interested in hiring someone cheaper to do the job.
 So the boss begins to ostracize the man at work and sabotage his performance of his duties until the man resigns.

-Below, our California employment and wrongful termination lawyers discuss the following topics in California wrongful constructive termination law:
+Below, our California employment law lawyers discuss the following topics in California wrongful constructive termination law:

 - 1. What is Wrongful Constructive Termination / Wrongful Constructive Discharge Law in California?

 - 2. What is the Legal Definition of Constructive Termination in California?